|Alma Mater:||St. Cloud State|

 Clay serves as men’s and women’s cross country head coach, as well as men’s and women’s track and field associate head coach.
 Clay had doubled as UND’s head women’s track and field coach from 1985 to 2011, as well as interim men’s head track and field coach in 2011, until a restructuring of the program’s coaching staff.

-Last season, Clay and UND hosted the Big Sky Cross Country Championship for the first time in program history.
-Running on their home course at Ray Richards Golf Course, each of Clay's top five runners ran personal-record times.
+In 2014, Clay and UND hosted the Big Sky Cross Country Championship for the first time in program history.
+Running on their home course at Ray Richards Golf Course, each of Clay’s top five runners ran personal-record times.

 Academically, Clay’s men’s and women’s teams once again received USTFCCCA All-Academic Team honors, with 20 individuals nabbing academic all-conference honors.